pangeacyber/pangea-javascript/packages/react-auth/src/AuthProvider/README.md

 Optional Configuration

-Additionl `config` object parameters
+Additional `config` object parameters
 **config**

 - **callbackUri** The URI that the hosted page will redirect to after a login or logout.
-Defaults to `window.location.orgin`.
+Defaults to `window.location.origin`.
 - **useJwt** Use JSON Web Tokens for authentication.
 The AuthN Service must all be configured to use JWTs.
 - **sessionKey** The key name used for session information.
 Defaults to `pangea-session`.